allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 * Develop multiple workflows in a single project (workflow is a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) composed of data processing jobs).
 * Mix technologies in a single workflow.
-* Develop batch and streaming processes in the same project.
+* Develop batch and stream processes in the same project.

 BigFlow is a framework, not a scaffold.
 There is very little code generated.
 You can manipulate configuration to build a custom project setup.